WOW (TV station): Programming

 WIN Western Australia originally sourced programming from the Nine Network and Network Ten.
 However, the introduction of Ten West and the increase in digital television penetration in 2012 turned WIN WA into a sole Nine Network affiliate, with almost identical programming to STW-9 Perth.
 On 1 July 2016, WIN WA aligned with Network Ten after losing its affiliation with Nine Network to Southern Cross Austereo.
 On 1 July 2021, WIN WA aligned with the Nine Network.
-WIN Western Australia carries programming from Nine Network, which includes Nine News Perth, A Current Affair and national bulletins.
+WIN Western Australia carries programming from Nine Network, which includes Nine News Perth, A Current Affair and national news bulletins.
 The station also carries the Perth feeds of 9Gem, 9Go! and 9Life.

 News

 WIN Western Australia was initially created with no local news service.
 At the same time, the then-owners of STW-9 Perth, Sunraysia Television, was not prepared to simulcast news programming with WIN.
-As a result, WIN formed a deal with Network Ten affiliate NEW-10 to carry a delayed broadcast of 10 News First' main 5pm program each night.
+As a result, WIN formed a deal with Network Ten affiliate NEW-10 to carry a delayed broadcast of 10 News First main 5pm program each night.

 WIN began its own regional news service, WIN News Western Australia, on Monday 13 November 2006.
 Initially presented from WIN's Wollongong headquarters by Kerryn Johnston, and latterly Amy Taylor, studio presentation moved to Perth a year later following the sale of STW-9 to WIN Corporation.
 Presenters of the regional bulletin included Nine News weather presenter Natalia Cooper, former ABC News journalist Deborah Kennedy and latterly Matt Tinney.
 Reporters and video journalists were based at district newsrooms in Albany, Broome, Bunbury, Geraldton, Kalgoorlie and STW-9's Perth studios.

-In March 2012, WIN announced it would axe its weeknight Western Australia bulletin with regional news coverage incorporated into a localised edition of Nine Afternoon News at 4:30pm, produced and presented from Perth.
+In March 2012, WIN announced it would axe its weeknight Western Australia bulletin with regional news coverage incorporated into a localised edition of Nine Afternoon News at 4:30pm on weekday afternoons, produced and presented from Perth.
 As a result, news bureaus in Geraldton, Albany and Broome were closed down, with only Bunbury and Kalgoorlie retained.
 The last edition of WIN News Western Australia aired on Friday 9 March 2012.
 The localised Nine Afternoon News edition was axed on 1 July 2013, but latterly reintroduced on Monday 7 October 2013.

 In addition to STW-9's local bulletins, WIN WA has previously carried Nine News' national bulletins.
 On 1 July 2016, WIN switched to a Network Ten affiliation, which saw the return of 10 News First live from the NEW-10 Perth studios.
 On 1 July 2021, WIN switched back to a Nine Network affiliation, which saw the return of Nine News live from the STW-9 Perth studios.